 The table below presents the fair value sensitivity of loan servicing assets and liabilities to adverse changes in key assumptions.
-The fair value of loan servicing assets and liabilities is not sensitive to adverse changes in discount rates as such changes would not result in a significant impact on the fair value as of December 31, 2021 and 2022, respectively.
+The fair value of loan servicing assets and liabilities is not sensitive to adverse changes in discount rates and prepayments rates as such changes would not result in a significant impact on the fair value as of December 31, 2022 and 2023, respectively.